dan-tsybulnikau/LeverX_HomeTask_Lesson_4/README.md

 4) Send completed hometask for check.
 5) View their completed hometask.
 6) View mark of their completed hometask.
-7)View / Add comments to mark.
+7) View / Add comments to mark.

 ## Permissions
 The only action available for unregistered users (and unauthorized) is registration.